bendikbo/SSED/README.md

 This repository contains a sliding window sound event detection system developed for a master thesis at NTNU IES, with contributions by NINA - Norsk Institutt for NAturfroskning.

 The codebase contains multiple convolutional backbones, and is (almost) fully configurable in both training and inference through yaml specified configurations.
-This codebase should be easily extendable and reusable for most sound event detection tasks, and I hope you get good use of it, just remember I've licensed it under the MIT License, and a lot of the other stuff that I've used used is licensed as well, so read up on those so you don't get hit with a C&D.
+This codebase should be easily extendable and reusable for most sound event detection tasks, and I hope you get good use of it, just remember I've licensed it under the MIT License, and a lot of the other stuff that I've used used is licensed under several other licenses as well (can be found in the LICENSES subdirectory), read up on those so you don't get hit with a C&D.

 Send me an email if you have any questions I could probably help answer: bendik.bogfjellmo@gmail.com